DavidGathimbaM/Energy-Access-and-Electrification-planning-in-Kenya/README.md

 ![image](https://github.com/user-attachments/assets/149ee52c-fdd3-4a62-aa09-14249fe705b2)

-Explore cluster characteristics
+**Explore cluster characteristics**
-Findings;
+*Findings;*
-1. Cluster 0
+**1. Cluster 0**
-The areas in cluster 0 are relatively densely populated with approximately 95.19 people per square kilometers.
+The areas in cluster 0 are **relatively densely populated** with approximately 95.19 people per square kilometers.

 The wind conditions in this cluster are slightly stronger than in Cluster 1, with an average speed of 6.14 m/s at 100 meters above ground level.
-Therefore, these regions are suitable for both wind farms and wind microgrids.
+Therefore, these regions are suitable for both **wind farms and wind microgrids**.

 The grid infrastructure in Cluster 0 is significantly limited, with a value of 0.000096.
-Given the region's population density, there is clearly high demand for electricity but limited transmission capacity.
+Given the region's population density, there is clearly **high demand for electricity but limited transmission capacity**.

-The average income distribution of Cluster 0 is 41.999, indicating that approximately 50% of the population lives below the $2.15 poverty line.
+The average income distribution of Cluster 0 is 41.999, indicating that approximately **50% of the population lives below the $2.15 poverty line**.
 Therefore, this cluster has a higher proportion of people living in poverty.

-2. Cluster 1
+**2. Cluster 1**
-Compared to Cluster 0, the regions in Cluster 1 have a slightly lower population density of 94.17 people per square kilometer.
+Compared to Cluster 0, the regions in Cluster 1 have a **slightly lower population density** of 94.17 people per square kilometer.

-Wind conditions in Cluster 1 are generally calmer, with an average wind speed of 5.80 m/s at 100 meters above ground level.
+Wind conditions in Cluster 1 are **generally calmer**, with an average wind speed of 5.80 m/s at 100 meters above ground level.

-Cluster 1 has a higher presence of grid structures, with a grid value of 0.5524, indicating that these regions are likely more developed compared to those in Cluster 0 and have higher access to electricity/energy.
+Cluster 1 has a **higher presence of grid structures**, with a grid value of 0.5524, indicating that these regions are likely more developed compared to those in Cluster 0 and have higher access to electricity/energy.

-The average income distribution in Cluster 1 is 21.06, indicating that only 21.06% of the population in these regions lives below the $2.15 poverty line.
+The average income distribution in Cluster 1 is 21.06, indicating that **only 21.06% of the population in these regions lives below the $2.15 poverty line**.

+**Evaluation**
+-A **Davies-Bouldin Index of 0.73315** indicates that the clusters are relatively compact and distinct.
+-A **Calinski-Harabasz Score of 995263.1557610929** data points in each cluster are tightly grouped together, and the clusters themselves are well-separated.

+Conclusively, this model has successfully created meaningful clusters with a significant difference between them.
 ### Recommendations

 The **government of Kenya** in collaboration with the **private sector** should adopt this deployment model as a strategic guide for the placement of wind farms and microgrids.
 This approach will enhance energy and electricity access, promote sustainable development, and strengthen the economic resilience of rural communities.